1. Design based on theoretical framework

 Bibliography

 - Cruz González, I., Sánchez Pérez, F., & Torres Martín, E. (2021).
 Cognitive stimulation interventions in older adults with mild cognitive impairment: Results of a study with NeuronUP.
 Journal of Cognitive Rehabilitation, 15(4), 245-260.
-Retrieví from NeuronUP.
+Retrieved from NeuronUP.

 - Sánchez Carrión, R., & Rosetti, L. (2011).
-Efficacy of personalization in neuropsychological intervention: An adaptive approach.
+Effectiveness of personalization in neuropsychological intervention: An adaptive approach.
 Rehabilitación Cognitiva, 9(1), 45-59.
-Retrieví from NeuronUP.
+Retrieved from NeuronUP.

 - NeuronUP.
 (2024).
 Theoretical framework. https://neuronup.us/neuronup-labs/theoretical-framework-scientific-evidence-cognition-neuropsychology/

-Want to transform your therapies?
+Do you want to transform your therapies?
 Discover everything NeuronUP can do for you.

 “This article has been translated.
 Link to the original article in Spanish:”